Nicolly95/Lecrae/README.md

-This code was inspired by a personal reinterpretation of the template for study purposes.
+This code was inspired by a personal reinterpretation of the template only for study purposes.